 How to Plant Thyme as a Lawn Substitute

-Lastly, you can always make a lasagna garden by covering the entire area with black plastic, cardboard or lots of newspaper layers covered in straw or sawdust.
+Lastly, you can always make a lasagna garden by covering the entire area with black plastic, cardboard, or lots of newspaper layers covered in straw or sawdust.
 The idea here is to cut off all light to the grass and weeds underneath, basically smothering the plants.
 This method requires patience, as it takes two seasons to completely kill off the top and even longer to get all the roots.
-But, hey, patience is a virtue!
+Hey, patience is a virtue though, right?!
 Till the area when the process is completed and remove any big chunks of rock or root before attempting to transplant the thyme plugs.